 Patagonia Girls' Nano Puff® Jacket

-Our Girls’ Nano Puff® Jacket is has a wind- and water-resistant shell with incredibly lightweight, warm-when-wet PrimaLoft® Gold Insulation Eco polyester (55% recycled).
+Our Girls’ Nano Puff® Jacket is made of a wind- and water-resistant shell with incredibly lightweight PrimaLoft® Gold Insulation Eco 100% polyester (55% postconsumer recycled content).

 - Lightweight, windproof shell fabric has high tear-strength, a DWR (durable water repellent) finish and is made of 100% recycled polyester